smooch/smooch-translation/README.md

+_Intended use: This code is a proof of concept and is not meant to be used in production.
+It should be used as a reference only to create your own implementation._

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 This Smooch message processor uses the Yandex translation API to auto detect language and translate appUser messages into a target language.
 The translation is added as metadata to the message.